State Management in 2026: Comparing Zustand, Signals, and Redux - Which One Should You Pick?

 Signals: Reactive and Fine-Grained

-Signals represent a paradigm shift toward reactive programming in state management.
+Signals represent a model shift toward reactive programming in state management.
 Drawing from libraries like Preact Signals, they enable fine-grained reactivity where updates propagate only to dependent components.

 This approach minimizes re-renders by tracking dependencies automatically, similar to how spreadsheets update cells.
 In React contexts, Preact Signals can be adapted for efficient state handling.